Gary in Lake County, Indiana — The American Midwest (Great Lakes)

 Erected 2014 by Indiana Historical Bureau, Froebel Alumni Park Committee, and Northern Indiana Public Service Company.
 (Marker Number 45.2014.1.)

 Location.
 41° 35.27′ N, 87° 20.572′ W. Marker is in Gary, Indiana, in Lake County.
-Marker is at the intersection of West 15th Avenue and Madison Street, on the right Touch for map.
+Marker is at the intersection of West 15th Avenue and Madison Street, on the right when traveling west on West 15th Avenue.
+Touch for map.
 Marker is in this post office area: Gary IN 46407, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 10, 2015, by Paul Fehrenbach of Germantown, Wisconsin.
-This page has been viewed 265 times since then and 38 times this year.
+It was originally submitted on August 10, 2015, by Paul Fehrenbach of Germantown, Wisconsin.
+This page has been viewed 338 times since then and 9 times this year.
 Photos: 1, 2, 3, 4. submitted on August 10, 2015, by Paul Fehrenbach of Germantown, Wisconsin. • Bill Pfingsten was the editor who published this page.